PraneethBaddam/TestGitHub/README.md

 clear
 TestGitHub
-testGithub is about me and my life
+This is about my laptop